 Early Life and Education

-John Fish was raised in Hingham, Massachusetts.
-He attended Tabor Academy where he played football and was captain of the team his senior year.
-Fish graduated from Bowdoin College in 1982 with a political science degree.
+John Fish was raised in Hingham, Massachusetts, the son of Edward A. Fish.
 He grew up with dyslexia.
+Fish attended Tabor Academy and later graduated from Bowdoin College in 1982 with a political science degree.

 Rise to Success

 After college, Fish worked for Peabody Construction, his father's company.
-In 1982, at the age of 23, Fish and his father established Suffolk Construction Company.
+In 1982, at the age of 23, Fish and his father established Suffolk Construction Company, an offshoot of the family construction business, which was immediately put under Fish's control.
 Fish built the company into a national construction company responsible for high-profile projects such as Boston's Millennium Tower, a new facility at Brigham and Women's Hospital, and Encore Boston Harbor.
-He bought out his father's stake in the company in 2006.
-As of 2024, the company had $6 billion in revenue.

 Key Business Strategies